progressEdd/nix-config/README.md

 - [`machines`](./machines/): contains all specific customizations for a given hardware configuration
 - [`modules`](./modules/): contains all customizations for packages I use, shared across all machines
 - [`users`](./modules/): contains all user file customizations, allows me to pull user configs for machines
+- [`scripts`]: contains setup wizard scripts which will help create a config for a new machine

 # getting started from scratch